 We understand the transition between primary school and secondary school can be both an exciting time but also an anxious time for young people and their parents.
 We understand along with the current position we are in; this may bring extra concerns and we want to try and support you as much as we can.
 It is important to us that the children joining our school feel ready for the new challenges of secondary school and arrive feeling excited about all the opportunities on offer.

 At Barnes Wallis Academy we will try and do all that we can to make this process as smooth as possible by getting to know each student as well as we can before term begins in September.
 We have been in contact with all the primary schools and have spoken to all your Year 6 teachers.
 We will be getting in contact with all our new Year 7 starters as we would like to get to know you by finding out all about your interests and hobbies.
 We are also using this webpage to provide as much information and resources as possible, for all of our students to feel as familiar as they can about Barnes Wallis Academy before arriving in September.
-If the social distancing guidelines lift, as per the Governments timeline; we will be inviting you in to come and look at our school and enjoy a taster day on Monday 12 July.
-We will update you further whether this will be going ahead nearer the time.

 We take pride in our appearance here at Barnes Wallis Academy, to find out what you need, click here